FreddeFrallan/Multilingual-CLIP/larger_mclip.md

 All models were allowed to train until the validation MSE loss had converged.
 For most models this took about 24 hours, using 8 Nvidia A-100 GPUs.
 No early stopping was performed in regard to the Image-Text retrieval tasks.

 ## Additional Experiments
 In addition to the released models, we also performed some experiments that yielded negative or unsubstantial results.
-The training curves and specific settings for most of these additional experiments can be found at the [Additional weights and biases](https://wandb.ai/freddefrallan/M-CLIP?workspace=user-freddefrallan).
+The training curves and specific settings for most of these additional experiments can be found at the [Weights and Biases project](https://wandb.ai/freddefrallan/M-CLIP?workspace=user-freddefrallan).

 Following is a summary of things we tried: